Some life insurance products like whole life insurance also double up as an investment tool. This is where things can become more complex.

-If you want a life insurance policy to secure your family’s wellbeing, term life insurance may be a better option.
+If you want a life insurance policy to secure your family’s wellbeing, a term life insurance policy coverage may be a better option.
 It’s affordable and provides coverage for a set number of years.
 The money you save on insurance premiums by signing up for term life insurance can be invested according to your risk tolerance.

-Generally speaking, whole life insurance is five to ten times costlier than a comparable term life policy.
+Generally speaking, a whole life insurance policy is five to ten times costlier than a comparable term life policy.
 Even though you can access some of the premium you have paid, term life insurance is likely to offer you a better bang for your buck.

-The rate of return for whole life policies is lower than other traditional investment vehicles, and its fees much higher.
+The rate of return for whole life insurance policies is lower than other traditional investment vehicles, and its fees much higher.
 For this reason, using such a policy as your primary investment vehicle is not a smart move.
 However, if you’re a high-net-worth individual and have maxed out other investment options, whole life insurance could make sense for you.

 How can I access my whole life insurance policy’s investment gains?

-Your beneficiaries don’t get to enjoy the fruits of your whole life policy’s investment component.
+Your beneficiaries don’t get to enjoy the fruits of your whole life insurance policy’s investment component.
 Instead, you must use the cash value while you’re still alive.
 Any remaining cash value at the time of your death will go back to the insurer.

 You can access the policy’s investment gains by: